OmarHisham99/Quiz_game/README.md

 A simple quiz app that let the students learn about synatic functions, which is known as "Part Of Speech". follow this link for more info [https://en.wikipedia.org/wiki/Part_of_speech]

+### You can find Client Side and Server Side folder in src folder.

 ## Available Scripts